CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly articulates what the skill does (detects system resources and provides computational strategy recommendations) and when to use it (before computationally intensive tasks).
-It provides excellent specificity with concrete tools and frameworks mentioned.
-The main weakness is that trigger terms lean technical rather than matching natural user language patterns.
+This is a strong description that clearly articulates what the skill does (detects system resources and generates strategic recommendations) and when to use it (before computationally intensive tasks).
+The specificity is excellent with concrete tools and libraries mentioned.
+The main weakness is that trigger terms lean technical rather than matching natural user language, and the description is somewhat verbose.

 Suggestions

-Add more natural user-facing trigger terms such as 'check my hardware', 'system specs', 'how much memory/RAM do I have', or 'can my machine handle this' to improve matching with how users naturally phrase resource-related questions.
+Add more natural user-facing trigger terms such as 'check my hardware', 'system info', 'what resources are available', or 'resource profiling' to improve matching with how users naturally phrase requests.

 DimensionReasoningScore